-Many types of beans contain calcium and phosphorous which your body needs to make healthy bones – a must if you take part in high impact exercise.
+Many types of beans contain calcium and phosphorous, which your body needs to maintain healthy bones – a must if you take part in high impact exercise.

-This ruby-coloured root vegetable could be the key to longer, better performance.
-Nitrates in beetroots or beetroot juices may improve physical performance, especially during high intensity exercises like running.
+This ruby-coloured root vegetable may support performance.
+Nitrates in beetroots or beetroot juices may improve physical performance, especially during high intensity exercises, such as running.

-Blend into a smoothie with apples and protein-rich almond butter for a refreshing pre-workout drink.
+Blend beetroot into a smoothie with apples and protein-rich almond butter for a refreshing pre-workout drink.

-Start the day with blueberry pancakes or scatter a handful of blueberries on to porridge for a filling breakfast to keep you going until lunch.
+Start the day with blueberry pancakes or scatter a handful of blueberries on your porridge for a filling breakfast to keep you going until lunch.

 It’s easy to see why chia seeds were prized by Aztec warriors.
-These small, black seeds provide a balance of energy fuel and protein along with inflammation-reducing nutrients.
+These small, black seeds provide a balance of energy fuel and protein.

-Chia seeds are a good source of omega-3 fatty acids which may help to keep your heart healthy, combat inflammation and boost mental performance, critical for keeping you focused on your goals.
+They’re also a good source of omega-3 fatty acids that may help to keep your heart healthy, combat and boost mental performance, critical for keeping you focused on your goals.

 Sprinkle chia seeds on salads, add them to smoothies or soak them overnight in milk for an alternative to porridge.

-Handpicked content: 6 ways to supercharge your day with chia seeds
+Handpicked content: 6 ways to revolutionise your diet with chia seeds

 Go to work or workout on an egg and you’ll be provided with an excellent, natural source of essential amino acids.
-Each large egg often contains 6g of protein with research, showing that eating enough protein can help increase muscle mass and improve bone health.
+Each large egg often contains 6g of protein, with research showing that eating enough protein can help increase muscle mass and maintain bone health.

-A source of fibre and protein, flaxseeds are also a good source of Vitamin B which is essential for normal metabolism and nerve function.
-Flaxseeds are also rich in the omega-3 fatty acid alpha-linolenic acid (ALA) which studies have shown may be help combat inflammation caused by exercise.
+A source of fibre, flaxseeds are also a good source of Vitamin B. Flaxseeds are also rich in the omega-3 fatty acid alpha-linolenic acid (ALA).

-Handpicked content: 10 ways to supercharge your day with flax seeds
+Handpicked content: Supercharge your day with flax seeds

-With a whopping 11g of protein found in three tablespoons, hemp seeds are a wonderful source of plant-based proteins for vegans.
-Hemp seeds are also rich in important minerals like calcium, magnesium and iron.
+With a whopping 11g of protein found in every three tablespoons, hemp seeds are a wonderful source of plant-based proteins for vegans.
+They’re also rich in important minerals like calcium, magnesium and iron.